MAIFX/izanami-tryout/readme.md

 * docker
 * git
-* 5 minutes of free time
+* 5 minutes of your time

 # The elevator pitch